Scottie Pippen: European comeback (2008)

-In January 2008, Pippen made a brief comeback to professional basketball at age 42, when he made a tour of Scandinavia and played two games for top Finnish league team Torpan Pojat (ToPo), and top Swedish league team Sundsvall.
-In his first game, on January 4, Pippen scored 12 points in ToPo's 93–81 win over Porvoo.
-He registered nine points and nine rebounds in a 98–85 win over Honka on January 5.
+In 2008, Pippen made a brief comeback to professional basketball at age 42.
+He played two games for top Finnish league team Torpan Pojat (ToPo), and one game for top Swedish league team Sundsvall Dragons.
+Afterward, Pippen praised the quality of the basketball talent in Sweden and Finland.

-In his third game of the tour, Pippen registered 21 points, 12 rebounds, six assists and two steals in 30 minutes in a 102–74 Sundsvall Dragons win over Akropol of Rinkeby.
-The Dragons paid Pippen $66,000 for his appearance.

 National team career

-On September 21, 1991, amongst nine other players (two more would be later selected), Pippen was announced as a member of the United States men's Olympic basketball team which was set to represent the United States of America in the 1992 Summer Olympics in Barcelona.

-In 1992, Pippen played on the original Dream Team which competed in the Olympics in Barcelona, Spain.
-With the U.S. winning the gold medal, Pippen and teammate Michael Jordan became the first players to win both an NBA championship and an Olympic gold medal in the same year.
-He also played on the 1996 squad (nicknamed 'Dream Team III').
+Pippen won two gold medals with the United States men's Olympic basketball team.
+He was part of the "Dream Team" that qualified via the 1992 Tournament of the Americas and won the tournament at the 1992 Summer Olympics in Barcelona.
+Pippen and teammate Michael Jordan became the first players to win both an NBA championship and an Olympic gold medal in the same year.
+Pippen again played for the U.S. men's Olympic basketball team (nicknamed "Dream Team III") at the 1996 Summer Olympics in Atlanta.
+Pippen wore jersey number 8 for both Olympic games.

 Executive career

 Pippen returned to the Bulls on July 15, 2010, as a team ambassador.
 In 2012, he was named senior advisor to Michael Reinsdorf, the Bulls' president and COO.

 On April 16, 2020, Pippen stated that he had been dismissed as a public relations ambassador for the Bulls in February.
 According to NBC Sports Chicago, he and the Bulls could not come to an agreement on compensation and allowing him to keep his role of making regular TV appearances on ESPN's The Jump.
 He quipped, "I didn't really want it to be out in the public but I'm no longer employed by the Bulls.
 Probably is a good thing, right?
 I like to associate myself with winning."